danielsaidi/MockingKit/README.md

 To add `Mockery` to your app without a dependency manager, clone this repository and place it somewhere on disk, then add `Mockery.xcodeproj` to the project and `Mockery.framework` as an embedded app binary and target dependency.

+## Demo App

+This repository contains a demo app.
+To try it out, open and run the `Mockery` project.
+The demo app is just a white screen that prints and alerts the result of using and inspecting some mocks.

 ## Creating a mock

 Consider that you have the following protocol: